mathisnozais/MycPten/02_Seurat_analysis/README.md

 ```

 #### Docker images
-In order to execute analysis, you must load the provided docker images onto your Docker.
+> :warning: In order to execute analysis, you must load the provided docker images onto your Docker.
 Docker must be installed on your system.
 See https://docs.docker.com/install/ for details on Docker installation.

 Docker image file is stored on Zenodo :

 ```bash